kellertuer/TikZ-Image-Colorbar/readme.md

 This small snippet adds the functionality to place a colorbar besides a TikZ node and hence an image.

+In fact it's easier to employ `pgfplots` capability of producing colorbars and place the image in an `axis` environment.
+Also, `pgfplots` directly supports `viridis`, which is nice.

 ## Commands

 ### `\NodeColorbar`